opentargets-archive/webapp/app/docs/faq.md

 the depth of the blue colour shown in the views of the Disease Association page and the Target Association page.
 More details are given on the [scoring](/scoring) page.

-How are the articles shown in the Bibliography on the Target Profile page chosen?
+<a name="biblio">How are the articles shown in the Bibliography on the Target Profile page chosen?
 ---------------------------------------------------------------------------------
 The list of citations appearing in the Bibliography section of the Target Profile page (e.g. www.targetvalidation.org/target/ENSG00000157764) comes from the literature citations used to annotate the corresponding protein entry in [UniProt](http://www.uniprot.org).

-How do you use the information I enter into the CTTV Target Validation platform?
+<a name="data_use">How do you use the information I enter into the CTTV Target Validation platform?
 --------------------------------------------------------------------------------
 We do not analyse the nature of any specific queries (target or disease names) processed via the website except for the purposes of improving the site.
 We use standard encryption methods including https:// to maintain the security of the